jsnmai/jsnmai.github.io/README.md

-# Hi, I'm Jason
-This is a WIP repository for my Personal Website: https://jsnmai.github.io/
+This is a repository for my personal website: https://jsnmai.github.io/